MicrosoftDocs/customer-insights/ci-docs/journeys/event-financials-outbound.md

 ---
-title: View and record financial information for events
+title: View and record financial information for events in outbound marketing
-description: Learn how to record values for event budgets, expenses, and revenue in Dynamics 365 Customer Insights - Journeys. ms.date: 08/18/2023 ms.topic: article
+description: Learn how to record values for event budgets, expenses, and revenue in outbound marketing. ms.date: 08/18/2023 ms.topic: article
 author: alfergus